To the Members

 CHANGE IN CAPITAL STRUCTURE AND LISTING OF SHARES

-As on March 31 2021 Bank has an outstanding of 3000 units ratedunsecured redeemable non-convertible Basel III compliant lower tier II subordinatedbonds aggregating to Rs 300 crore.
+As on March 31 2022 Bank has an outstanding of 3700 units ratedunsecured redeemable non-convertible Basel III compliant tier II subordinated bondsaggregating to ' 1000 crores.

 Important changes which have occurred after the close of Financial Year

-CRISIL A1+ for the Short Term Fixed Deposits of the Bank
+CRISIL A1+ for the Short-Term Fixed Deposits of the Bank

 The Bank has instituted Employee Stock Option Schemes duly approved bythe shareholders of the Bank to enable its employees including Whole Time Directors toparticipate in the future growth and financial success of the Bank.
 The Employee StockOption Schemes are formulated in accordance with the SEBI guidelines as amended from timeto time.
 The eligibility and number of options to be granted to an employee is determinedon the basis of various parameters such as scale designation performance grades periodof service Bank's performance and such other parameters as may be decided by theNomination Remuneration Ethics and Compensation Committee of the Board from time to timein its sole discretion.